1977 Spanish Amnesty Law

-The act institutionalized Spain's "pact of forgetting"—a decision among Spanish parties and political actors, during and after the Spanish transition to democracy, not to address atrocities committed by the Spanish State.
-The 1977 amnesty has been criticized by scholars for equating "victims and victimizers" and for shielding human rights violators from prosecution and punishment.
+The Act was the clearest and most explicit expression of Spain's "pact of forgetting"—a decision among Spanish parties and political actors, during and after the Spanish transition to democracy, not to address atrocities committed by the Spanish State.
+The 1977 Amnesty Law has been criticized by scholars for equating "victims and victimizers" and for shielding human rights violators from prosecution and punishment.
 Spain has argued that perpetrators of crimes against humanity cannot be prosecuted for crimes committed before 1939; however, the UN takes the view that the Francoist era crimes should be investigated.
 In February 2012, the United Nations High Commissioner for Human Rights demanded the 1977 Amnesty Law to be repealed, on the basis that it violates international human rights law.
 The Commissioner referred to Spain's obligation to comply with the International Covenant on Civil and Political Rights.
 Under international human rights law, there is no statute of limitations for crimes against humanity.
 In 2013, a UN working group of experts again called upon Spain to repeal the 1977 law.

 In 2008, Judge Baltasar Garzón briefly began an official inquiry, symbolically indicting Franco for the disappearance of more than 100,000 people.
-In 2009, Manos Limpias, a far-right syndicate, brought criminal charges against the judge, for defying the amnesty law.
+In 2009, Manos Limpias, a far-right union, brought criminal charges against the judge, for defying the amnesty law.
 Garzón was acquitted of the charges of "knowingly acting without jurisdiction", relating to his investigation of Francoist crimes, but was then disbarred for 11 years by the Spanish Supreme Court in 2012, on an unrelated charge.

-Argentinian judge María Servini de Cubría has been investigating civil rights abuses under the Franco regime, since 2010.
+Since 2010, Argentinian judge María Servini de Cubría has been investigating civil rights abuses under the Franco regime.
 In 2018, she agreed to extend her investigation to include crimes specifically against women.